mitre/emasser/docs/features.md

 ## Endpoints CLI help
 Each CLI endpoint command has several layers of help.
-- Using `help` after the `get` command lists all available endpoint calls
+- Using `help` after a `get, put, post, or delete` command lists all available endpoint calls

     ```
     $ bundle exec exe/emasser get help